Manchester City’s Next Game

-Worth just under $2.5 Billion, Manchester City are the 5th most valuable club in the world by 2018 Forbes calculations.
+Worth just under $2.5 Billion, Manchester City is the 5th most valuable club in the world by 2018 Forbes calculations.
 Having never been recognized as a European powerhouse before the 21st century, Manchester City sunk as low as the third tier of English football in 1998, so the turnaround in fortune is quite remarkable.
-The Citizens are the defending Premier League champions and their recent rise to prominence has been fittingly at the expense of local rivals Manchester United with the blue half of Manchester changing the narrartive after an existence entirely in United’s shadow.
+The Citizens are the defending Premier League champions and their recent rise to prominence has been fittingly at the expense of local rivals Manchester United with the blue half of Manchester changing the narrative after an existence entirely in United’s shadow.

 This all came about when Manchester City was purchased by Billionaire Sheikh Mansour in 2008 who has since invested more than any owner in England to try to raise the status of the club.
 Since taking ownership, the Citizens have won 3 Premier League titles, 3 League Cups and 1 FA Cup.